IanW6374/Home_Assistant-Modular_Device/README.md

 ```

 If MQTT TLS is enabled, copy your CA certificate to the configured path on the
 Pico.
-Set `watchdog_timeout_ms` to a positive value to enable the Pico hardware
+Set `watchdog_timeout_ms` to a positive value (30000 is recommended) to enable the Pico hardware
 watchdog after MQTT connects.
 Leave it as `0` while developing over USB/REPL.

 ### `device.json`